Junjie-Chu/DataEngineering_2_Project/Steps.md

 # apt update
 # apt install ansible
 ```
 # Next step is to enter these IP addresses in the Ansible hosts file.
 But we need to use cloud init to create and configure 3 VMs first!
+Change the configuration of clould init!